Division of Criminal Law

 eCrime Unit investigates and prosecutes multi-jurisdictional cases involving identity theft, cyber-crime, and criminal activity involving the use of electronic devices or networks.
 The Unit also participates in regional high-tech task forces and provides training and support to local agencies on technology-related crime issues.

-Financial Fraud and Special Prosecutions investigates and prosecutes complex criminal cases occurring in California, primarily related to financial, securities, mortgage, and environmental fraud; public corruption, including violations of California’s Political Reform Act; “underground economy” offenses, including tax and revenue fraud and counterfeiting; transnational organized crime and human trafficking.
+Fraud and Special Prosecutions investigates and prosecutes complex criminal cases occurring in California, primarily related to financial, securities, mortgage, and environmental fraud; public corruption, including violations of California’s Political Reform Act; “underground economy” offenses, including tax and revenue fraud and counterfeiting; and human trafficking.
 Vertical teams of prosecutors, investigators, auditors, and paralegals often work with federal and local authorities on cases involving multi-jurisdictional criminal activity.

 Victims’ Services Unit provides assistance, notification, information, and support to victims and their families in criminal trials and appeals prosecuted by the Attorney General’s Office.
 VSU also monitors and responds to public inquiries received from crime victims and advises victims of their rights as enacted in Marsy’s Law and related measures.